Strawberry Crunch Cheesecake Tacos with fresh strawberries and creamy filling in crispy shells

 Here are the questions I get asked most about this recipe:

-With love and strawberries,
+With love and fresh strawberries,

 Lora x